 Most medications come with minor side effects that many people never even notice.
-However, some side effects are certainly not minor, and they certainly don’t go unnoticed.
+However, some side effects are not minor, and they certainly do not go unnoticed.
 If you’re struggling to continue your normal way of life due to medication side effects, here are four ways you can conquer them.

 First, make sure you understand the possible side effects associated with your prescribed medication.
 Knowing which side effects are normal can help you determine if you are experiencing a common side effect or something more serious.
 If you experience a side effect that you were not warned about by your doctor or pharmacist, seek medical attention right away.

 Many side effects are uncomfortable, but not life-threatening.
-Secondary medications can treat problems such as dry mouth, nausea, dizziness, or constipation.
+Secondary medications can treat problems such as dry mouth, nausea, dizziness or constipation.
 If you know that your medication causes you to feel nauseous, be prepared by having a soothing remedy on hand.
 Ask your doctor about taking an over-the-counter anti-nausea medication.
-Also, stock stomach-settling snacks or beverages, such as crackers, ginger ale to take with your medication.
+Also, stock up on stomach-settling snacks or beverages, such as crackers or ginger ale to take with your medication.

 Some side effects might seem minor or are embarrassing.
 But it’s important to be open and honest with your doctor.
 Even when taking something as common as over-the-counter pain medications, report any unexpected medication side effects.
 A side effect is often a sign of a problem that your doctor should know about and can treat.
 Your doctor might also adjust your dosage to accommodate your condition and better control for your side effects.

 Ask For an Alternative